Emisam/genome_update/README.md

 genome_update -g <Genus> -p <threads>
 ```

-Download all genomes from a specific genus, but much faster, to a specific directory:
+Download all genomes from a specific genus, but much faster, to a specific directory (default is /genomes):
 ```
 genome_update -g <Genus> -p <threads> -o <directory>
 ```